euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 	- Update references to VM
 	- Delete the snapshots original disks and original VM

+**Use of snapshots**
+- move between regions
+- move to a different zone
+- transfer from HDD to SSD to improve performance

 ## Preemptible VMs

 The only difference is that Compute Engine has the permission to terminate the VM if it's resources are needed elsewhere.